UWStout/phaser3-esbuild-es6-template/README.md

 On GitHub, click the 'Use this template' button above the file list.
 This will clone the template for you under your own GitHub account.
 For more details see [this help file](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-Once created, clone the repo locally and install its dependencies.
+Once created, clone/checkout a local copy on your computer and install the dependencies.

-Note that if you have cloned this template repo via GitHub, then you'll need to change the URLs below to match _your_ repo's name:
+Note: If you have forked/cloned this template to your own account, then you'll need to change the URLs below to match _your_ repo's name:

 ```bash
 git clone https://github.com/UWStout/gdd325-esbuild-phaser3